-Hailed as "a force to be reckoned with" whose music is "broad and expansive" and whose concerts described as "passionate and transporting", Duo Dramatique (formerly The Dancewicz-Doucet Duo) is a renowned Violin-Piano ensemble based in Houston, Texas.
+Hailed as "a force to be reckoned with" whose music is "broad and expansive" and whose concerts have been described as "passionate and transporting", Duo Dramatique (formerly The Dancewicz-Doucet Duo) is a renowned Violin-Piano ensemble based in Houston, Texas.

 Violinist Dominika Dancewicz and pianist Donald Doucet have earned steadily growing recognition for their compelling, eclectic and thought-provoking programs that include significant classical music from every era, as well as excursions into jazz, Broadway and pop.

-The Duo's concert programming is thoughtfully planned to communicate with the audience and to carry an important human message.
+Duo Dramatique's concert programming is thoughtfully planned to communicate with the audience and to carry an important human message.
 The artists speak before each piece of music, introducing its context, history and anecdote.
 Some of the ensemble's programs carry powerful emotional katharsis ("Darkness and Redemption" featuring music by Prokofiev and Franck), some focus on women composers ("Woman Power" with music by Grazyna Bacewicz and Clara Schumann), while other programs introduce unlikely links between composers and their works ("Beethoven Meets the Czechs" with music by Beethoven, Josef Suk and Antonin Dvorak) or folk inspirations ("Origins" with music by Grieg, Szymanowski, Eryilmaz and Bartok).

-The Duo’s engagements include a yearly residency recital series at the University of St. Thomas in Houston, as well as Linda Smalley Concert Series in La Grange, Texas and the Good Shepherd Summer Music Festival in Lake Charles, Louisiana.
+The Duo’s engagements include a recital series at the University of St. Thomas in Houston, as well as Linda Smalley Concert Series in La Grange, Texas and the Good Shepherd Summer Music Festival in Lake Charles, Louisiana.
 The artists have been featured at the season finale for the Georgetown Cultural Arts Recital Series in Georgetown, Colorado in June 2017.
 In 2018 The Duo performed three recitals for Open Classical Artist Series in Dallas/Fort Worth to enthusiastic acclaim.
 They were also the featured artists at the kickoff of the Houston Polish Festival in 2018, where they performed enthusiastically received recital honoring the 100th Anniversary of the regaining of Polish Independence.
 Other engagements include the Memorial Classical Music Series and the Crain Garden Concert Series at the Methodist Hospital in Houston.